-ntopng is the next generation version of the original ntop, a network traffic probe that shows the network usage, similar to what the popular top Unix command does. ntopng is based on libpcap and it has been written in a portable way in order to virtually run on every Unix platform, MacOSX and on Windows as well.
+ntopng is the next generation version of the original ntop, a network traffic probe that monitors network usage. ntopng is based on libpcap and it has been written in a portable way in order to virtually run on every Unix platform, MacOSX and on Windows as well.

-- Sort network traffic according to many criteria including IP address, port, L7 protocol, throughput, AS.
+- Sort network traffic according to many criteria including IP address, port, L7 protocol, throughput, Autonomous Systems (ASs)

-- Show network traffic and IPv4/v6 active hosts.
+- Show realtime network traffic and active hosts

-- Produce long-term reports about various network metrics such as throughput, application protocols
+- Produce long-term reports for several network metrics including throughput and application protocols

-- Top X talkers/listeners, top ASs, top L7 applications.
+- Top talkers (senders/receivers), top ASs, top L7 applications

 - Store on disk persistent traffic statistics to allow future explorations and post-mortem analyses

-- Discover application protocols by leveraging on nDPI, ntop’s DPI framework.
+- Discover application protocols (Facebook, YouTube, BitTorrent, etc) by leveraging on nDPI, ntop Deep Packet Inspection (DPI) technology

 - Characterise HTTP traffic by leveraging on characterisation services provided by Google and HTTP Blacklist.